 It's also worth considering the converse of the theorem: If two consecutive angles of a quadrilateral are supplementary, then the quadrilateral is a parallelogram.

-While this statement seems intuitive, it's important to note that it requires an additional condition to be completely true.
+While this statement seems intuitive, don't forget to note that it requires an additional condition to be completely true.
 The full converse is: If both pairs of consecutive angles of a quadrilateral are supplementary, then the quadrilateral is a parallelogram.

 Why is this distinction important?
 Because a trapezoid, for example, has one pair of consecutive angles that are supplementary, but it's not a parallelogram.